elibroftw/blog.elijahlopez.ca/content/posts/university/cs-456-computer-networks.md

   - even links connecting two routers is a subnet
   - one way is to hide the routers and see the link groups
   - another way is to take the unique 24-bit high-order IP addresses

+Consider a router that interconnects three subnets: Subnet 1, Subnet 2, and Subnet 3.
+Suppose all of the interfaces in each of these three subnets are required to have the prefix 223.1.17.0/24.
+Also suppose that Subnet 1 is required to support at least 60 interfaces, Subnet 2 is to support at least 90 interfaces, and Subnet 3 is to support at least 12 interfaces.
+Which three network addresses (of the form a.b.c.d/x) satisfy these constraints?

+- Subnet1: 223.1.17.0/26,
+- Subnet2: 223.1.17.128/25,
+- Subnet3: 223.1.17.64/28

 #### Classless Interdomain Routing